MW 20x2.5 / N38 - neodymium magnet

 Disadvantages of neodymium magnets:

-- Possible danger to health from tiny fragments of magnets are risky, if swallowed, which becomes significant in the context of child safety.
-It's also worth noting that tiny parts of these devices are able to be problematic in medical diagnosis after entering the body.
+- Potential hazard to health from tiny fragments of magnets are risky, in case of ingestion, which is particularly important in the context of child safety.
+Additionally, small elements of these devices are able to hinder the diagnostic process when they are in the body.

 Handle with Care: Neodymium Magnets